 Shearwater real estate guide & listings for sale

-The preferred approach to move around in this part of the municipality is usually driving.
-Parking is quite easy.
-In contrast, the public transit service in this part of the municipality is not very frequent.
-Nonetheless, residents benefit from a few bus lines, and bus stops are ordinarily within walking distance.
-It is very impractical for pedestrians to get around in this area since almost no daily needs can be carried out without the use of a vehicle.
+Cars are a great mode of transportation in this part of Halifax.
+It is very easy to park.
+In contrast, getting around by transit can be very hard in this part of Halifax by reason of the infrequent service.
+Nonetheless, there are a few bus lines traversing the neighbourhood, and bus stops are usually within walking distance.
+It is very impractical for pedestrians to move around in Shearwater as almost no daily needs can be carried out on foot.

-Single detached homes are the most common housing type, representing roughly 45% of dwellings in Shearwater, while small apartment buildings and townhouses are also present in the housing stock.
-Roughly 40% of properties in this neighbourhood were built after the year 2000, while most of the remaining buildings were constructed pre-1960 and in the 1960s.
-This area offers mainly two bedroom and three bedroom homes.
-Renters occupy about three quarters of the units in Shearwater while the remainder are occupied by owners.
+In Shearwater, around 40% of buildings are single detached homes, while large apartment buildings, small apartment buildings, and townhouses are the main alternatives in the housing stock.
+About 40% of properties in this neighbourhood were constructed following the year 2000, while most of the remaining buildings were constructed pre-1960 and in the 1960s.
+This part of Halifax offers mainly two bedroom and three bedroom homes.
+Roughly three quarters of the population of this neighbourhood rent their home and one quarter are owners.

 In all but a very small number of cases, a car is required in this neighbourhood to reach the closest grocery store.
 A limited variety of coffee shops can be found.
 Regarding education, this neighbourhood does not contain any high schools or primary schools.